 Kidstruction Zone Exhibit, Michigan Science Center, Detroit

-Kids can build to anything they can imagine with KEVA Planks, LEGOs, K'NEX and more at this new attraction running Oct.
-26, 2013-March 31, 2014
+Kids can build to anything they can imagine with KEVA Planks, LEGOs, K'NEX and more when this family favorite attraction returns June 21-Dec.
+31, 2014

 Got a kid who loves to tinker, build and create?
-Whether you have a LEGO lover, S.T.E.M.-stoked young scholar or even a SimCity addict, there's a good chance they're going to feel right at home at this new spot.
+Whether you have a LEGO lover, S.T.E.M.-stoked young scholar or even a SimCity addict, there's a good chance they're going to feel right at home.

-The Kidstruction Zone exhibit is now open at the Michigan Science Center in Detroit.
-Kicking off on Oct.
-26, 2013 and slated to run through March 31, 2014, this attraction – open during Mi-Sci's normal hours – is "engineered" to be one big circle of fun, particularly for kids in preschool to grade 5 (roughly ages 4-12).
+After a successful run last fall/winter, the Kidstruction Zone exhibit returns to the Michigan Science Center in Detroit for some serious summer vacation fun.
+It re-opens June 21 and is slated to run till Dec.
+31 2014.
+This attraction, open during Mi-Sci's normal hours, is "engineered" to be one big circle of fun, particularly for kids in preschool to grade 5 (roughly ages 4-12).

 Packed with 10 "build zones," the new 3,000-square-foot exhibit is easy to find: It's right on the main level, near the entrance.
 And each "station" has some seriously cool building materials, including big foam blocks, PVC pipes, classic Lincoln Logs, KEVA Planks (a wooden block building toy), K'NEX, construction play trucks and LEGOs – both standard and jumbo.